6 Tips to Incorporate Organic Modern Decor Style in Your Home on a Budget

 Minimalist living room with a metallic lamp and side table

-Metal is a great accent if you’re building a sleek, industrial look for your living space — and there are so many ways to do it on a budget.
-You can include small details or larger furniture in whatever metal works best for your space.
-To find it on the cheap, you can shop secondhand or even go to a hardware store to repurpose piping or other hardware for your creative decor needs.
+Natural wood is essential if you’re building a sleek, organic look for your living space — and there are so many ways to do it on a budget.
+Look for light to medium-toned woods to add warmth without overwhelming your space.
+If you plan to incorporate metal accents, use finishes like brass, bronze, or matte black to complement the natural materials.
+To find it on the cheap, you can shop secondhand or refinish your existing pieces to highlight the wood grains.

 5. Keep Your Lighting Simple

 Sometimes, standard lighting can prove to be clunky, dingy and boring.
 But it doesn’t have to be this way!
 In order to make a space feel light and bright, using as much natural sunlight as possible is ideal.
-Finding light curtains that let a bit of light through and opening the windows as much as possible is a great way to do this.
+Finding light curtains made from natural linen or cotton that let a bit of light through and opening the windows as much as possible is a great way to do this.

 If you’re looking at a room without much natural light, keeping the lighting as simple as possible is the best way to streamline your minimal design.
 Simple lightbulbs and hanging lights are sure to do the trick.